DataDog/dd-sdk-ios/docs/rum_collection/troubleshooting.md

 If you want to [automatically track network requests][1] with `DDURLSessionDelegate` but your app already implements its own session delegate, you can use either _inheritance_ or _composition_ patterns and forward calls to `DDURLSessionDelegate`.

-When using _inheritance_, use `DDURLSessionDelegate` as a base class for your custom delegate and make sure to call `super` implementation from your overrided methods.
+When using _inheritance_, use `DDURLSessionDelegate` as a base class for your custom delegate and make sure to call the `super` implementation from your overridden methods.
 For example:
 ```swift
 class YourCustomDelegateURLSessionDelegate: DDURLSessionDelegate {
     override func urlSession(_ session: URLSession, task: URLSessionTask, didCompleteWithError error: Error?) {